How to Read a Certificate of Analysis (COA) of Industrial Hemp Derived Products?

 Another report in the COA is the pesticide analysis, which lists a number of common pesticides tested for in the sample.
 The unit in this case is ‘ppb’ or parts per billion.
 LLD is the “lower limit of detection” based on each specific pesticide, and the ‘Limits’ column is the maximum amount allowed for consumption based on safety regulations established in the State of California (these values may vary slightly depending on the specific state or federal guidelines identified in the report).
 The ‘Status’ column indicates PASS if the sample is under the legal limit or NO PASS if the levels are above the limit.
 In this report, no pesticides were detected.

 The terpene profile analysis shows which terpenes were detected in the sample and the relative amount of each by weight percent.
 Terpenes are what give hemp products their unique flavors and aromas.
 The variation in kind and abundance can give consumers information on how it may smell or taste.
-Also, there are health benefits associated with certain terpenes.
 More information on terpenes and their role in hemp can be found in our blog ‘What are Terpenes?’

 Don’t Pay Without the COA

 In an industry which is quickly expanding with limited regulation, it is extremely important that as a consumer, you know exactly what you are purchasing.
 Certificates of analysis provide transparency and assurance to consumers so they can be confident in what they are buying.
-This is especially important when using hemp products, where dosage and safety are vital for its effectiveness.
 Although COAs vary in appearance depending on the lab, the basic information presented in this article should be present on any third party COA.
 Contact information for both the producer and the lab should be present in order to verify authenticity.
 Dates and product batch numbers should be listed so consumers can make sure the report is up to date and that the specific batch they are purchasing was the same batch that was actually tested.
 The cannabinoid profile should match the product description.
 THC-Free broad spectrum hemp oils should have CBD, other cannabinoids such as CBG or CBN, but non-detect levels of THC.
 Full spectrum hemp extracts should have many cannabinoids including D9-THC, as long as the THC weight % is below .3%.
 The COA should also be used to verify the potency of the product.
 Heavy metal and pesticide analysis can be used to ensure that the hemp which product was extracted from was grown safely and is safe to consume.
 Companies which do not provide certificates of analysis should be avoided because their products could have contamination issues.
-If the COAs are not provided or are not up do date, it is important to request the most recent COA before purchasing hemp extracts.
+If the COAs are not provided or are not up to date, it is important to request the most recent COA before purchasing hemp extracts.